Experience-and-Adapt-Pvt-Ltd/ofreex-service/README.md

 Frontend:

+To Install Package: npm install
-To run server: npx run dev
+To run server: npm run dev

 pages: This is for nextauth
 app: It contains all components of website